Booths British Milk FAQ’s

 Q: What is the farmgate price?

-A: The current Booths farmgate price is 30.5 p per litre – this full amount goes to the nominated farmer for every litre of milk they send to Müller Wiseman.
+A: The current Booths farmgate price is 30.5 p per litre – this full amount goes to the nominated farmer for every litre of milk they send to Müller Milk and Ingredients.
 Our prices are published on milkprices.com.

 Q: Why are we doing it?